-Kathleen Becker serves as a clinical assistant professor in the Department of Nursing.
+Kathleen Becker serves as a clinical associate professor in the Department of Nursing.
 Prior to joining USC, she was an assistant professor in the Department of Community-Public Health at Johns Hopkins University School of Nursing.

 A nurse practitioner, she has provided primary care to homeless people and underserved patients in Baltimore, Maryland, for the past 30 years.
 She has worked in high-functioning teams, providing integrated, person-centered care to the homeless population at Health Care for the Homeless and to inner-city elders through the Community Aging in Place—Advancing Better Living for Elders program.